-OUR PROCESS — Søuld has established the optimal formula to produce eelgrass mats at an industrial level and deliver products that meetmarket needs, and has validated the material’s characteristics to the design and construction industry.
+OUR PROCESS — Søuld has established the optimal formula to produce eelgrass mats at an industrial level and deliver products that meet market needs.

-Søuld’s products are responsibly manufactured in Denmark through close, long-standing relationships with local partners who are equally committed to quality, sustainability, and to producing materials with lasting value.
-We ensure that all materials meet the highest standards with respect to toxic emissions.
-We only use compounds that are manufactured without noxious chemicals and release no volatile organic compounds to the indoor environment.
+Søuld’s products are responsibly manufactured in Denmark through close, long-standing relationships with local partners who are equally committed to sustainable production.
+We collaborate with independent institutes and certification authorities to test and ensure that our producers meet the highest standards with respect to toxic emissions.
+We only use compounds that are manufactured without noxious chemicals and release no harmful substances into the indoor environment.

 Søuld’s products and processes are designed to be fully circular and with the lowest environmental impact possible.
-We see it as our responsibility to protect the environment and the health of producers and customers We therefore require the same environmental commitment from our production partners and provide full transparency about our materials, processes and product life-cycle.
+We take environmental protection and the health of producers and customers seriously.
+Therefore, we expect all of our production partners and suppliers to meet the same commitments as our own team, and we provide full transparency about our materials, processes and product life-cycle.

 6. TRANSPARENCY — Our materials are responsibly sourced and produced in Denmark according to the highest local environmental standards and industry certifications.
-As a manufacturer we make every effort to maintain transparency about the materials we use, our processes and product life-cycle.
-We strive to further reduce any negative environmental impacts from our production, and to replace our secondary materials with even more ecological alternatives based on the latest research.
+We collaborate with partners, test institutes and certification authorities to verify data about the materials we use, our processes and product life-cycle, and to provide transparent results.
+We strive unceasingly to develop sustainable products of high quality and always search for the best solutions to improve the environmental accounting of our production and products.

 Søuld’s eelgrass products are the result of a passionate reinvention of a 400-year-old Danish tradition that casts an ancient material in a new, modern light.